-- "we," "us," "our," "company," or "our company" are to Freedom Acquisition I Corp., a Cayman Islands exempted company; - "amended and restated memorandum and articles of association" are to our Amended and Restated Memorandum and Articles of Association; - "Class A ordinary shares" are to our Class A ordinary shares, par value \$0.0001 per share; - "Class B ordinary shares" are to our Class B ordinary shares, par value \$0.0001 per share; - "Companies Act" are to the Companies Act (As Revised) of the Cayman Islands as the same may be amended from time to time; - "directors" are to our current directors; - "founder shares" are to our Class B ordinary shares initially purchased by our sponsor in a private placement prior to our initial public offering and our Class A ordinary shares that will be issued upon the automatic conversion of the Class B ordinary shares at the time of our initial business combination; - "Freedom Acquisition LLC" are to a member of our sponsor, Freedom Acquisition LLC, a Cayman Islands limited liability company that is owned by Tidjane Thiam, our Executive Chairman, Abhishek Bhatia, a board observer, and Adam Gishen, our Chief Executive Officer; - "initial shareholders" are to holders of our founder shares prior to our initial public offering; - "management" or our "management team" are to our officers and directors; - "ordinary shares" are to our Class A ordinary shares and our Class B ordinary shares; - "PIMCO" are to Pacific Investment Management Company LLC - "PIMCO private fund" are to a member of our sponsor that is affiliated with PIMCO; - "private placement warrants" are to the warrants issued to our sponsor in a private placement simultaneously with the closing of our initial public offering; - "public shares" are to our Class A ordinary shares sold as part of the units in our initial public offering (whether they were purchased in our initial public offering or thereafter in the open market); - "public shareholders" are to the holders of our public shares, including our initial shareholders and management team to the extent our initial shareholders and/or members of our management team purchase public shares, provided that each initial shareholder's and member of our management team's status as a "public shareholder" shall only exist with respect to such public shares; - "public warrants" are to the warrants sold as part of the units in our initial public offering (whether they were purchased in our initial public offering or thereafter in the open market); - "sponsor" are to Freedom Acquisition I LLC, a Cayman Islands limited liability company; - "warrants" are to our public warrants and private placement warrants; and - "\$," "US\$" and "U.S. dollar" each refer to the United States dollar.
+"we," "us," "our," "company," "our company," or "Freedom" are to Freedom Acquisition I Corp., a Cayman Islands exempted company;

+"amended and restated memorandum and articles of association" are to our Amended and Restated Memorandum and Articles of Association;

+"Class A ordinary shares" are to our Class A ordinary shares, par value \$0.0001 per share;

+"Class B ordinary shares" are to our Class B ordinary shares, par value \$0.0001 per share;

+"Companies Act" are to the Companies Act (As Revised) of the Cayman Islands as the same may be amended from time to time;

+"directors" are to our current directors;

+"founder shares" are to our Class B ordinary shares initially purchased by our sponsor in a private placement prior to our initial public offering and our Class A ordinary shares that will be issued upon the automatic conversion of the Class B ordinary shares at the time of our initial business combination;

+"Freedom Acquisition LLC" are to a member of our sponsor, Freedom Acquisition LLC, a Cayman Islands limited liability company that is owned by Tidjane Thiam, our Executive Chairman, Abhishek Bhatia, a board observer, and Adam Gishen, our Chief Executive Officer;

+"initial shareholders" are to holders of our founder shares prior to our initial public offering;

+"management" or our "management team" are to our officers and directors;

+"NextG" are to NextG Tech Limited, a Cayman Islands exempted company, which is a member of our sponsor and is affiliated with Edward Zeng, one of our directors;

+"ordinary shares" are to our Class A ordinary shares and our Class B ordinary shares;

+"private placement warrants" are to the warrants issued to our sponsor in a private placement simultaneously with the closing of our initial public offering;

+"public shares" are to our Class A ordinary shares sold as part of the units in our initial public offering (whether they were purchased in our initial public offering or thereafter in the open market);

+"public shareholders" are to the holders of our public shares, including our initial shareholders and management team to the extent our initial shareholders and/or members of our management team purchase public shares, provided that each initial shareholder's and member of our management team's status as a "public shareholder" shall only exist with respect to such public shares;

+"public warrants" are to the warrants sold as part of the units in our initial public offering (whether they were purchased in our initial public offering or thereafter in the open market);

+"sponsor" are to Freedom Acquisition I LLC, a Cayman Islands limited liability company;

+"warrants" are to our public warrants and private placement warrants; and

+"\$," "US\$" and "U.S. dollar" each refer to the United States dollar.